jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 subreddit: nixos linux

 Nixos is heroin for tinkerers.
-Paradise can be tinkered together which then can be easily freely shared amongst peers because it's fully reproducible!
+Paradise can be tinkered together and be freely shared among peers because it's fully reproducible!
-Jappie wanted more, he wanted a secure disk *and* a btrfs.
+Jappie wanted more, he wanted a secure disk *and* a BTRFS.
-No guides provide this.
-So he made one himself.
+There used to be no guides for this, now there is.

 ![Locked btrfs on nixos](/images/2018/locked_btrfs.svg)

-The bullet was bitten, btrfs was made to work on a luks encrypted disk.
+The bullet was bitten, BTRFS was made to work on a LUKS encrypted disk.
-This isn't hard, with care and precion.
+This isn't hard, with care and precision.
-To help a reader we document the journey towards btrfs.
+To help a reader we document the journey towards BTRFS.
 Commands compiled and included.

 To prevent data loss a
 [move plan](https://github.com/jappeace/linux-config/blob/da00ad06f06b703c88bb9d6a4e7c6335be06299f/NIXOS-MOVE-PLAN.md)
 was made.
-This plan also includes all resources used, which is convenient once in a live environment with no access to the browser.
+This plan also includes all resources used.
-This blog post describes that plan in detail and puts the right instructions in order.
+Here we describe that plan in detail and compile the commands into an understandable whole.

 # Getting started
-Get yourself a nixos [live usb](https://nixos.org/nixos/download.html).
+Get yourself a NIXOS [live usb](https://nixos.org/nixos/download.html).
 Boot into it.
 First step is to setup WIFI: